precious-shun/pre-assesment-ultra-voucher/README.md

 - to run the file
   `sqlite3 peoople.db < schema.sql`
   OR
-  ` sqlite3 people.db ".read schema.sql"`
+  ` sqlite3 people.db ".read schema.sql"` if using powershell